New Life (Monica album): Songs

 "Take a Chance" featuring rapper Wale depicts both parties of a love story in which Monica declared that she Is ready for more, while her lover stands still with hesitance.
 Airy and featherweight, it features an understated synthpop instrumental, that fades into the background during the verses before rising into a layered affair for the chorus.
 "Without You" is a ballad and musical dedication to Monica's husband, NBA basketball player Shannon Brown.
-It features a reverb-heavy percussion line, throbbing synth riffs and twinkling piano sounds.
-"Until It's Gone" is a soulful, anthemic ballad built upon percussion with piano chords that mixes a deft synth with a drum program studio vibe.
+It features a reverb-heavy percussion line, throbbing synth riffs, and twinkling piano sounds.
+"Until It's Gone" is a soulful, anthemic ballad built upon percussion with piano chords that mix a deft synth with a drum program studio vibe.
 Lyrically, the song explores the breakdown of an old relationship.
 "Amazing", which deals with loyalty, is a mid-tempo slow jam that mixes distracting, amelodic electronic bleeps with Monica's vocal track.

-"Cry" is retro-soul ballad about finding strength in crying while in a loving relationship.
+"Cry" is a retro-soul ballad about finding strength in crying while in a loving relationship.
 It features background vocals by its composer, singer Jazmine Sullivan.
 On slow-burning "Time to Move On", Monica sings with seasoned, emotive voice soars and lung-bursting harmonies.
 A light-handed use of Stax-era vintage sounds, it mixes her vocals with clean bluesy guitar riffs and gospel choir backups.
-"Anything (To Find You)" is an uptempo song, which exhibits elements of the early- to mid 1990s hip hop soul music and samples "Who Shot Ya?" performed by The Notorious B.I.G. and Diddy, while using an interpolation of Marvin Gaye and Tammi Terrell's "You're All I Need to Get By".
+"Anything (To Find You)" is an uptempo song, which exhibits elements of the early – to mid-1990s hip hop soul music and samples "Who Shot Ya?" performed by The Notorious B.I.G. and Diddy, while using an interpolation of Marvin Gaye and Tammi Terrell's "You're All I Need to Get By".
 Its original version also featured American rapper Lil' Kim next to Rick Ross.